Young Frankenstein: Production

 Little by little, every night, Gene and I met at his bungalow at the Bel Air Hotel.
 We ordered a pot of Earl Grey tea coupled with a container of cream and a small kettle of brown sugar cubes.
-To go with it we had a pack of British digestive biscuits.
-And step-by-step, ever so cautiously, we proceeded on a dark narrow twisting path to the eventual screenplay in which good sense and caution are thrown out the window and madness ensues.
+To go with it, we had a pack of British digestive biscuits.
+And step-by-step, ever so cautiously, we proceeded on a dark, narrow, twisting path to the eventual screenplay in which good sense and caution are thrown out the window and madness ensues.

-Brooks and Wilder argued over the sequence where Frankenstein and his creation perform "Puttin' on the Ritz".
-Brooks felt it would be too silly to have the monster sing and dance, but eventually yielded to Wilder's arguments in defense of the sequence.
+Brooks and Wilder disagreed over the sequence where Frankenstein and his creation perform "Puttin' on the Ritz".
+Brooks felt it was too silly to have the monster sing and dance, but eventually yielded to Wilder's arguments.

 Unlike in many of his other films, Brooks does not appear onscreen in a significant role in Young Frankenstein, though he recorded several voice parts and portrays a German villager in one short scene.
 In 2012, Brooks explained why: